Kev1nTang/QTM-347-Project/README.md

 The model achieves a misclassification error rate of 10.85%, making it one of the best-performing non-parametric models.
 The visualization highlights how decision trees are split based on various features, such as wind gust speed, sunshine, and humidity, to refine predictions and reduce overall error.

-The following figure demonstrates a summary of the misclassification errors derived using different parametric models.
+The following figure demonstrates a summary of the misclassification errors derived using different nonparametric models.

 <img src="https://raw.githubusercontent.com/Kev1nTang/QTM-347-Project/main/Figure/Figure%2021.png" style="width: 100%; height: auto;">